alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/database fillers.md

 `fill-rocksdb` and `combo-rocksdb` automatically create a database if it doesn't exist; it doesn't have `drop` or `create` options.

 After starting, a filler will populate the database.
-It will track real-time updates from nodeos after it catches up.
+It will track real-time updates from nodala after it catches up.

 Use SIGINT or SIGTERM to stop.